Einstein solvmanifolds as submanifolds of symmetric spaces: Final thoughts

 \begin{question} In the proof of Theorem \ref{thm: main general theorem}, we showed that one can find $\phi$ which solves

 for any large $c\in\mathbb R$.
 But can this be achieved for any $c\in\mathbb R$? \end{question}

 It is unclear what happens even in the Heisenberg case.
 Using na\"ive attempts, one can easily get $c=1$, but it is unclear if a small value of $c$ is possible or if there is even a minimum.
+It would be interesting to know if such a minimum has geometric significance.